Linux-For-Everyone/contribute-foss/README.md

 The Wiki will include exhaustive links to various "Get Involved" pages of all Linux distributions and open source software projects of all sizes.

-This is my first Github project and first time embarking on such an endeavor, so any and all suggestions and feedback are welcome.
+This is my first Github project (it's *our* project now) and first time embarking on such an endeavor, so any and all suggestions and feedback are welcome.

 ## Introduction